Software Developers working together at a software development company

 If you are looking for the cheapest option, an onshore software development company is probably the wrong approach.
 We’ll cover more about cost and provide comparison in the section on Framing and Scoping the Project.

-Thus, vast years of software development company experience may not matter if junior staff is in charge of building your product.
+Thus, vast years of software development company experience may not matter if junior staff (B Team) is in charge of building your product.
 This happens often at companies that have grown quickly over the years, as the staff is generally newer and hasn’t worked together as long.

-Tip: Ask to specifically meet with those working on your project.
+Seamgen Pro Tip: Ask to specifically meet with those working on your project.

 Offshore Software Development Company